-This happened a few years ago when I found the Bigger Pockets podcast and developed a really good habit of listening to them in the car and learning about real estate.
+This started a few years ago when I found the Bigger Pockets podcast and developed a really good habit of listening to them in the car and learning about real estate.
 It was literally life-changing, I listened about how to invest in real estate during my commute to college and the podcasts were the education that really made me money (not to say college isn't valuable).
 Podcasts eventually turned into audiobooks and it only takes a few good ones to get really hooked.
 Now I listen to audiobooks or podcasts nearly every day.
 In the mornings I play through a Bluetooth speaker I have in the shower, in the car it's always playing, and even sometimes at the gym.
 This is easy to incorporate into your life, inexpensive, VALUABLE, and way more fun than people realize.
 This is not a chore, this just a largely missed opportunity.

 The idea for this page came when I listened to an audiobook with my coworker and we both really enjoyed it.
 Being able to learn WITH someone and discuss the content was much more rewarding and valuable than just learning on my own.
 We still read books together but not all of them, and I really liked this way to share this experience, knowledge, and growth with someone.
-So I decided to put my reading list on here, along with my audible wish list to show future interests.
-I read almost exclusively non-fiction.
-A mix of business, history, and science, and other stuff of value. (fiction is rarely tolerated)

 Trump: The Art of the Deal